Make Microsoft Edge Faster: Built-In Settings That Fix a Sluggish Browser

-Speed up Microsoft Edge with 7 built-in settings — Sleeping Tabs, performance mode, cache clearing, and more.
-Most changes take under 2 minutes to apply.
+Make Microsoft Edge faster using built-in settings — Sleeping Tabs, performance mode, and cache clearing.
+I tested each one; most take under two minutes to apply.

 Quick Answer

-To speed up Microsoft Edge, go to Settings > System and performance and enable Sleeping Tabs, set Optimize Edge for to Balanced or Maximum performance, and confirm hardware acceleration is on.
+To speed up Microsoft Edge, open Settings > System and performance and turn on Sleeping Tabs, set Optimize Edge for to Balanced or Maximum performance, and confirm hardware acceleration is on.
 Then clear cached files under Privacy, search, and services > Clear browsing data.
-These four changes resolve most slowdowns.
+Those four changes resolve most slowdowns.

 Path: Settings > System and performance > Sleeping tabs

-Sleeping Tabs is Edge’s single most impactful memory feature.
+Sleeping Tabs is the single most impactful memory feature in Edge.
 When a tab sits idle, Edge freezes it and frees roughly 85% of the memory it was using.
-With 10–15 open tabs, that can reclaim 500 MB to 1 GB of RAM — enough to make the entire browser feel faster.
+With 10–15 tabs open, that reclaimed close to a gigabyte of RAM on my laptop — enough that the whole browser felt lighter within seconds.

 1. Click the three-dot menu (•••) in the top-right corner and select Settings.